igotQweston/igotQweston/README.md

 - 👀 I’m interested in procrastinating and coding
 - 🌱 I’m currently learning C#, Javascript, Python
 - 💞️ I’m looking to collaborate on something fun but not to hard
-- 📫 How to reach me by email fawkes420@protonmail.com
+- 📫 Reach me by my Github Mail

 <!---
 igotQweston/igotQweston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.